Black Friday warning: Which products go up in price

 NZ Post's delivery business is growing at record rates year-on-year.
 In the months of November and December last year it delivered 14.5 million parcels.

-With three in every five New Zealanders now shopping online and more than 70 per cent of the country storing at least one card online of in an app, Mastercard warns that Kiwis should think twice about where spend their money and remain alert to online fraud.
+With three in every five New Zealanders now shopping online and more than 70 per cent of the country storing at least one card online or in an app, Mastercard warns that Kiwis should think twice about where spend their money and remain alert to online fraud.

 The Banking Ombudsman says consumers should double-check if they are dealing with a legit business when shopping online and to remember that if the savings on offer sound too good to be true that they probably are.